Convex-Dev/convex.cljc/project/break/README.md

 evaluating such code for different scenarios.
 It also defines a series of useful [test.check](https://github.com/clojure/test.check) generators used extensively in this project.

-This great combination is showcased in all the [test files](./src/clj/test) from this project.
-Those tests helped uncovering dozens of issues and bugs in the CVM, contributing to making it strong and robust, and serve as a prime example.
+This great combination is showcased in all the [test files](./src/clj/test/convex/test/break) from this project.
+Those tests helped uncovering dozens of issues and bugs in the CVM, contributing to making it particularly strong and robust, and serve as a prime example.

 Generative assertions are structured using the [Mprop](https://github.com/helins/mprop.cljc) library.
 It is highly recommended for writing such sophisticated tests fearlessly.